History’s Romance: Why Politics Past Beats Politics Present

-And Gibbs and Duffy describe how presidential membership has its unique privileges.
-Every president from Hoover to Obama recognized that it would be essential to rely on the only other men who had occupied the Oval Office -- even if they distrusted the politics or personality of those predecessors.
+Gibbs and Duffy describe how presidential membership has its unique privileges.
+Every president from Herbert Hoover to Barack Obama recognized that it would be essential to rely on the only other men who had occupied the Oval Office — even if they distrusted the politics or personality of those predecessors.

-Eisenhower and Truman’s bad blood faded only in the wake of the Kennedy assassination, when the men and their wives met for a drink at Washington’s Blair House after the somber funeral.
+Dwight Eisenhower and Harry Truman’s bad blood faded only in the wake of the assassination of John F. Kennedy, when the men and their wives met for a drink at Washington’s Blair House after the somber funeral.

 It is all very dramatic.
 But when I set aside these books and turned to my day job in recent weeks, this is what I saw:

-• Fifty million dollars in Super PAC spending that will pollute swing state airwaves for 26 more weeks.
+- $50 million in super PAC spending that will pollute swing state airwaves for 26 more weeks.